LA County COVID Numbers Drop To Orange Tier Level; Move Possible In Early April

 LOS ANGELES (CBSLA) — Los Angeles County’s COVID-19 case rate continued to fall Tuesday, putting the county on track to move into the less-restrictive orange tier of the state’s reopening plan by early April.

 According to the state’s weekly update of county-by-county COVID figures, Los Angeles County’s average daily rate of new virus infections fell to 3.7 per 100,000 residents, down from 4.1 last week.
-To qualify for the orange tier, a county’s case rate must be 3.9 or less.READ MORE: San Bernardino Sheriff's Deputy Shot, Transported To Hospital; Suspect In Custody
+To qualify for the orange tier, a county’s case rate must be 3.9 or less.READ MORE: Educational Psychologist Discusses Struggles Students May Face Transitioning Back To In-Person Learning

 To enter the orange tier, which would allow for more reopenings, the county needs to meet the orange tier criteria for two consecutive weeks.